chiaramistro/language-detection-testing/README.md

-# Language detection tools
+# Language detection tools testing and performance analysis
-## Testing and Performance Analysis

 Scripts written in Python to measure the performance of different tools for language detection on different input texts, in terms of:
 - execution time